 Whisk together until well combined.
 Cover and chill until ready to serve.
 After it’s chilled, taste and adjust seasonings, if desired.

-Gather all the ingredients for the salmon croquettes.
+Gather all the ingredients.
 Drain and flake the salmon, crush up the Ritz crackers, and mince an onion.
 For the garnish, wedge a lemon and cut up a green onion on the bias.

 Put the salmon, lightly beaten egg, onion, cracker crumbs, mayo, and spices in a large bowl.